tuura/plato/doc/manual.md

 Line 4

-This is simply “`where`”.
+This is simply `where`.
 This is used to separate the main concept definition from the user-defined concepts.
 If a concept definition does not need any user defined concepts, this `where`, and all following lines can be omitted.